CrunchyData/crunchy-katacoda/postgresql-devel/basics/introindex/01-intro-index.md

 determining the best _path_ for executing a query.

 Indexes are their own data structures, and they're also stored on disk.
-PostgreSQL supports several different index types, with [b-tree](https://en.wikipedia.org/wiki/B-tree) the type that's used by default when doing a CREATE INDEX.
+Postgres supports several different index types.
+The most common type is [b-tree](https://en.wikipedia.org/wiki/B-tree) (which stands for "Balanced Tree").
+B-tree is used by default when you create a new index and don't specify a specific other type.

 Query tuning and optimizing is a pretty big topic, and something that database administrators focus heavily on.
 With that said, anyone using a database system